mohammadpaiman/Docker-Compose-Project-2/README.md

    volumes:
      kuma-data:
    ```
-3. Save the file and exit.
+3. Saved the file and exit.

 This configuration: